elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-happens-to-a-points-coordinates-when-it-is-reflected-across-the-yaxis.md

 url: /learn/mathematics/questions/what-happens-to-a-points-coordinates-when-it-is-reflected-across-the-yaxis
 score: -1.0
 related_article1:
-    id: 162680
+    id: 162803
-    title: What is the line of reflection in a reflection transformation?
+    title: >-
+        How does reflecting a point across the x-axis change its coordinates?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-line-of-reflection-in-a-reflection-transformation
+    url: /learn/mathematics/questions/how-does-reflecting-a-point-across-the-xaxis-change-its-coordinates
 related_article2:
-    id: 162890
+    id: 162751
+    title: >-
-    title: How do reflections preserve congruence between figures?
+        Why do reflections maintain the size and shape of geometric figures?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-reflections-preserve-congruence-between-figures
+    url: /learn/mathematics/questions/why-do-reflections-maintain-the-size-and-shape-of-geometric-figures
 related_article3:
-    id: 162750
+    id: 162809
+    title: >-
-    title: How do coordinates change when a figure is reflected?
+        What changes occur to the coordinates of a point when it is reflected?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-coordinates-change-when-a-figure-is-reflected
+    url: /learn/mathematics/questions/what-changes-occur-to-the-coordinates-of-a-point-when-it-is-reflected
 related_article4:
-    id: 162703
+    id: 162902
-    title: What misunderstandings might arise regarding symmetry in reflections?
+    title: >-
+        What are the effects of reflections on polygons other than triangles and quadrilaterals?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-misunderstandings-might-arise-regarding-symmetry-in-reflections
+    url: /learn/mathematics/questions/what-are-the-effects-of-reflections-on-polygons-other-than-triangles-and-quadrilaterals
 related_article5:
-    id: 162695
+    id: 162532
-    title: What similarities exist between original and reflected figures?
+    title: >-
+        Why is distance preservation important in reflections?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-similarities-exist-between-original-and-reflected-figures
+    url: /learn/mathematics/questions/why-is-distance-preservation-important-in-reflections
 ---

 &nbsp;